-When it was first introduced, the formula used for calculating the FHR was an average of the bank’s 12-month and 24-month S$ Fixed Deposit (FD) rates.
-Previously, these rates were at 0.25% and 0.55%, respectively, making the original FHR 0.4%.
+When it was first introduced, the formula used for calculating the FHR was an average of the bank’s 12-month and 24-month Fixed Deposit (FD) rates in SGD.
+We’re talking about an original FHR of 0.4% back then!

 Customers who had previously signed up for a package on the old rates will still have their interest rate based on the old calculation method.

 Unlike the SIBOR, the FHR (whether it’s FHR8, FHR9 or FHR18) is still considered a board rate because it is internally determined, but it is a bit of a hybrid in this sense.